IBM/aspera-cli/README.md

 ## <a name="ruby"></a>Ruby

 A ruby interpreter is required to run the tool or to use the gem and tool.
-The Ruby version shall be > 2.4.
+The Ruby version shall be at least > 2.4.
 Any type of Ruby installation can be used.
+Ruby 3 is not yet tested.

 Refer to the following sections for a proposed method for specific operating systems.